Masood-Akram/Classification_Neurons-Glia/Python_Code/README.md

 The repository provides tools to:
 1. Process glial and neuronal datasets to generate combinatorial classifications.
-2. Compare glial and neuronal datasets across multiple branches.
+2. Compare glial and neuronal datasets based on number of branches.
 3. Save processed results to CSV files for further analysis.

 ---